 This one time, Sarah Roth made a speech about the act of writing and embodiment that made all around her cry.
 The speech cannot be repeated.

-Paul Cunningham, Jessie Newman, Dev Varma & Rachel Zavecz Apr 16 at The Pool at Central High School, 330 W Colfax Apt 125.
+Paul Cunningham, Jessie Newman, Dev Varma & Rachel Zavecz Apr 16 at Crossroads Gallery for Contemporary Art, 1045 W Washington St. South Bend.